 Select objects by drawing a circle.
 All objects touched by this shape will be selected.
 Holding down CTRL while drawing the circle will add objects to any existing selection.

-Select objects by executing a query the database based on property values of the objects.
+Select objects by executing a query to the database based on property values of the objects.
 All objects matching the selection criteria will be selected.

 Just click in or near an object to select it.
-Holding down CTRL while clicking will toggle if the object selection.
+Holding down CTRL while clicking will toggle if the object is selected.

 Select a measure at the upper left corner.

-If there are option the measure a dialog will popup.
-Select the appropriate option and press Apply.
+If there are options available for the measure, a dialog will popup.
+Select the appropriate option and press “Apply”.

 The combination of the selected objects, measure and measure option will be added to the measure history on the upper right corner, 4th icon from the top.